Task-Oriented Data Compression for Multi-Agent Communications Over Bit-Budgeted Channels: System Model

-} which is unknown to the agents. $T(\cdot)$ defines the transition probability of the environment to state $\rs(t+1)$ given the current state of environment $\rs(t)$ and the joint actions $\rm_i(t) , \rm_j(t)$.
-We recall that domain level actions $\rm_i(t)$ can, for instance, be in the form of a movement or acceleration in a particular direction or any other type of action depending on the domain of the cooperative task.
-We consider a particular structure for agents' observations, referred to as collective observations in the literature \cite{pynadath2002communicative}.
-Under collective observability, individual observation of an agent provides it with partial information about the current state of the environment, however, having knowledge of the collective observations acquired by all of the agents is sufficient to realize the true state of environment.
-To further elaborate, at all time steps $t$ agents' observation processes $\bo_i(t),\bo_j(t)$ follow eq. (\ref{observation condition 1 - equation}) and (\ref{Sum of observations - general problem}).
-Note that even in the case of collective observability, for agent $i$ to be able to observe the true state of environment at all times, it needs to have access to the observations of the other agent $j \neq i$ through communications at all times. { } A deterministic reward function $r(\cdot): \mathcal{S} \times \mathcal{M}^2 \rightarrow \mathbb{R}$ indicates the reward of both agents at time step $t$, where the arguments of the reward function are the global state of the environment $\rs(t)$ and the domain-level actions $\rm_i(t) , \rm_j(t)$ of both agents.
-We assume that the underlying environment over which agents interact can be defined in terms of an MDP determined by the tuple $\big{\{} \mathcal{S}, \mathcal{M}^2, r(\cdot), \gamma, T(\cdot) \big{\}}$, where $\mathcal{S}$ and $\mathcal{M}$ are discrete alphabets, $r(\cdot)$ is a function, $T(\cdot)$ is defined in (\ref{transition probability - equation}) and the scalar $\gamma \in [0,1]$ is the discount factor.
+A deterministic reward function $r(\cdot): \Omega^n \times \mathcal{M}^n \rightarrow \mathbb{R}$ indicates the reward of all agents at time step $t$, where the arguments of the reward function are the joint observations $\rs(t)$ and the domain-level joint actions $\rm(t)$ of all agents.
+We assume that the underlying environment over which agents interact can be defined in terms of an MDP \footnote{As defined in the literature [10], the underlying MDP’ is the horizon-$T'$ MDP defined by a hypothetical single agent that takes joint actions $\bm(t) \in \mathcal{M}^n $ and observes the nominal state $\bs(t) \triangleq \langle \bo_1(t),\dots, \bo_n(t) \rangle $ that has the same transition model $T(\cdot)$ and reward model $R(\cdot)$ as the environment experienced by our multi-agent system.} determined by the tuple $\big{\{} \Omega^n, \mathcal{M}^n, r(\cdot), \gamma, T(\cdot) \big{\}}$, where $\Omega$ and $\mathcal{M}$ are discrete alphabets, $r(\cdot)$ is a function, $T(\cdot)$ is defined in (\ref{transition probability - equation}) and the scalar $\gamma \in [0,1]$ is the discount factor.
 The focus of this paper is on scenarios in which the agents are unaware of the state transition probability function $T(\cdot)$ and of the closed form of the function $r(\cdot)$.
-However we assume that, further to the literature of reinforcement learning \cite{Suttonintroduction}, a realization of the function $r\big(\rs(t),\rm_i(t),\rm_j(t)\big)$ will be accessible for both agents $i$ and $j$ at each time step $t$.
-Since the tuple $\big{\{} \mathcal{S}, \mathcal{M}^2, r(\cdot), \gamma, T(\cdot) \big{\}}$ is an MDP and the state process $\bs(t)$ is jointly observable by agents, the system model of this cooperative multiagent setting, under perfect communications, is also referred to as a multiagent MDP (MAMDP or MMDP) in the literature of multiagent decision making \cite{rizk2018decision, lauer2000distributedQ, boutilier1999multiagent}.
+However we assume that, further to the literature of reinforcement learning \cite{Suttonintroduction}, a realization of the function $r\big(\rs(t),\rm(t)\big)$ will be accessible for all agents at some time steps.
+Since the tuple $\big{\{} \Omega^n, \mathcal{M}^n, r(\cdot), \gamma, T(\cdot) \big{\}}$ is an MDP and the state process $\bs(t)$ is jointly observable by agents, the system model of this cooperative multi-agent setting, under perfect communications, is also referred to as a multi-agent MDP (MAMDP or MMDP) in the literature of multi-agent decision making \cite{rizk2018decision, lauer2000distributedQ, boutilier1999multiagent}.